NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-jonas-birkeli/README.md

 ## Project description

-Train dispatch system, where the user can view traindepartures, add traindepartures, search for and select traindepartures, and perform certain actions on the selected traindeparture.
+Train dispatch system, where the user can view traindepartures, add traindepartures, remove traindepartures, search for and select traindepartures, and perform certain actions on the selected traindeparture.
+You can also update the time of the station, and quit the application.
+There is a help option that shows the user the different options and how to use them.
 ## Project structure

 Maven project with the following structure: